mAreeb26/docx-to-pdf-batch-converter/README.md

 # DOCX to PDF Converter

-A simple Python utility that converts `.docx` files to PDF in the directory where the script is located.(instructions given for Windows users only)
+A simple Python utility that converts `.docx` files in the directory where the script is located to `.pdf` (instructions given for Windows users only)

 ## Features
-- convert all `.docx` files in the directory where the script is located to pdf in one go
+- convert all `.docx` files in the directory where the script is located to `.pdf` in one go
 - exclude specific files from conversion
+- select a path of your choice for the conversions(default is the same directory as `.docx` files)
 - includes a windows batch file for easy execution

 ## Requirements